 Ponzu Shoyu Dipping Sauce

-- ¼ cup Yuzu Juice (or 2 tablespoons each lemon and lime juice)
+- Yuzu Juice: ¼ cup (or 2 tablespoons each of lemon and lime juice) - Provides a citrusy zing.
+If yuzu is unavailable, lemon and lime juice make a great substitute.

 🍢 Ingredient Substitutions